 Meaning

-In the quote “I believe that in the end the abolition of war, the maintenance of world peace, the adjustment of international questions by pacific means will come through the force of public opinion, which controls nations and peoples.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that adaptability helps us grow.
+The message behind “I believe that in the end the abolition of war, the maintenance of world peace, the adjustment of international questions by pacific means will come through the force of public opinion, which controls nations and peoples.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme